Check Hard Drive Health on a Mac

 No robots used, our articles are crafted by humans under strict Editorial Guidelines.

 Written by Stefan Ionescu Stefan Ionescu Contributing Writer • 11 articles Stefan Ionescu is a contributing writer for Handy Recovery, having commenced his collaboration with our project in 2022.
 Currently, Stefan focuses on macOS-related data loss and recovery topics and his expertise significantly enriches our content, especially in the area of storage optimization for Apple devices.
+LinkedIn Edited by Roman Demian Roman Demian Junior Content Editor and QA Specialist • 32 articles Roman Demian is a Junior Content Editor and QA Specialist at Handy Recovery Advisor.
+Since joining in mid-2024, he has been essential in keeping our content up-to-date.
+Roman identifies outdated or inaccurate information in older articles, updates them to current standards, and enriches our content with valuable and engaging information.
 LinkedIn Approved by Andrey Vasilyev Andrey Vasilyev Editor Andrey Vasilyev is an Editorial Advisor for Handy Recovery.
 Andrey is a software engineer expert with extensive expertise in data recovery, computer forensics, and data litigation.
 Andrey brings over 12 years of experience in software development, database administration, and hardware repair to the team.
 LinkedIn

 Like every component in your computer, hard drives can occasionally fail.
 What sets them apart from every other component, however, are the consequences when that happens.
-A hard drive itself is replaceable, but the data it holds isn’t.
-And without an adequate system for backing up your data on a regular basis, you’re putting a lot at risk.
+A hard drive itself is replaceable, but the data it holds often isn’t.
+And without an adequate backup system for your data, you put a lot at risk.

 🗨️

-Basic: Check Hard Drive Health of a Mac with Disk Utility
+Basic: Check the Hard Drive Health of a Mac with Disk Utility

 👀